 1 – The broker has not provided the client with the agency disclosure form

-Failure to present this document precludes a realtor from earning a commission in the case of a dispute.
-Because many realtors don’t present this document, the first thing a litigator asks is whether the realtor gave an agency disclosure form to the client.
-If the broker failed to perform this mandatory duty, then this broker is at risk of losing a commission.
+Failure to present this document precludes a realtor from earning a full commission in the case of a dispute.
+Because many realtors don’t show supporting documents, a litigator first asks whether the realtor gave an agency disclosure form to the client.